 Other results of note from our survey include:

 Effectiveness was the biggest factor in customer satisfaction.
 If a moisturiser isn’t doing its job – that is moisturising your skin – why bother?
 If our ratings are of any indication, there’s plenty of choice out there, making it easy to pick another brand.
-82% of survey respondents have tried multiple brands to find one that works best for them.
+Our survey showed 34% of people have tried multiple brands to find one that works best for them.

 Finding a moisturiser that is non-greasy and easy to absorb is also important.
 There are different types of moisturisers, including lotions, which are typically more lightweight, body butters that have a thick consistency and creams that are in between the two.
-According to our research, 58% last purchased a lotion, followed by cream (32%), butter (4%), gel (4%) and oil (2%).
+According to our survey, 51% of respondents last purchased a lotion, followed by cream (40%), butter (3%), gel (2%) and oil (2%).

 Moisturisers come in all shapes and sizes, making packaging the third most important factor for survey respondents.
 While it might not directly impact the end result, a product that’s well designed and easy to open can certainly help, especially once your hands become slippery from the cream itself.

 Scent is another factor that doesn’t affect your skin directly, but instead, the overall experience.
 Most skin care products come in a range of fragrances for all types of preferences.
-However, more than half (54%) of survey respondents said they prefer using fragrance-free moisturisers.
+Although 23% of survey respondents said they prefer using fragrance-free moisturisers.
 Typically, brands offer both scented and scent-free options.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used body moisturiser from a supermarket or pharmacy in the last 3 months – in this case, 719 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used body moisturiser from a supermarket or pharmacy in the last three months – in this case, 1,063 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.